ramibitar96/Coach-A-Chimpanzee/GIT-GUIDELINES.md

 This means we should NOT commit packages in our repository.
 We should only commit the list of dependencies, and then the package manager will take care of the rest.

+# Branching
+In this project, I suggest we use the "feature branch" workflow.
+* Each time we start work on a new feature, we make a new branch off of master.
+    We never work directly on master.
+* When we're done with that feature and we're sure it doesn't break anything, we merge it back into master.
+* Look at my process for writing this document to see feature branching in action.

+TODO: Explain this better.